1954: Big Joe Turner had his second of two #1 singles on Billboard’s R&B chart with “Shake, Rattle and Roll.”

 Pete Farndon, founding member and original bassist for the Pretenders, was born in Hereford, England in 1952.

-Rocky Burnett, singer and guitarist, was born in Memphis, TN in 1953.
+Rocky Burnett, singer, guitarist, and son of Johnny Burnett, was born in Memphis, TN in 1953.

 John Linnell, multi-instrumentalist and half of the duo They Might Be Giants, was born in New York City in 1959.